gurmukhhare/shopify-backend-challenge/README.md

   "warehouseId":
 }
 ```
-(** providing a 'warehouseId' for an item object is optional.
+(** ADDITIONAL FEATURE FUNCTIONALITY: providing a 'warehouseId' for an item object is optional.
 If provided, the backend code will check if it is a valid existing warehouse before assigning item to that warehouse.
-If not provided in body by client, item will be assigned to the Main Warehouse located in Vancouver,Canada by default**)
+If not provided in request body by client, item will be assigned to the Main Warehouse located in Vancouver,Canada by default**)

 warehouse object:
 ```javascript